mandros1/ip-detection-api/README.md

 4. After the installation is done we need to run migrations and seeds to create data in the database

     First we migrate

-        knex migrate:latest

-    or run the created npm script

         npm run db:migrate

     Secondly we run seeds to populate the tables

-        knex seed:run

-    or run the created npm script

         npm run db:seed

 5. Now that we have our data inside our tables we need to build app to transpile the typescript code